 Search LinkedIn and review their public profiles.
 (However, if you aren’t well-connected on LinkedIn, try X-ray searching to at least view the public profile.)
 You can also search Facebook to see if you know people in common.
 You could also just Google their name and company and see what you can find.
 Look for common experiences and interests as a way to relate in the interview, as well as common challenges.
 Be careful with getting too much on the personal side.
 Checking their Linkedin profile is reasonable, but don’t bring up that you saw they like hiking on their Facebook!

 4. Write your thank you cards.

 Yes, this article is still about preparing for the interview.
 I’m recommending you write the thank you cards beforehand!
 You’ve got the names, you’ve got the titles, you know the address, so write the cards in advance.
-You can drop them in the mail as you walk out of the interview and they’ll be in their inboxes the next day.
-If you did well, they’ll be reminded of it again in the morning.
+Drop them in the mail as you walk out of the interview and they’ll be delivered the next day.
+If you did well, they will be reminded of it again in the morning.
 Emails are adequate of course, but we’re talking about winning—not being an adequate loser.

 Mark J. Tyrrell is the Managing Partner & Founder of Right Resources and has helped clients recruit talented professionals across the U.S. for nearly 2 decades.
 He’s a big fan of connecting passionate and mission-oriented folks with teams that draw that passion out into the world to make it a better place.
 He lives outside Baltimore with his 1 wife, 1 daughter, 1 son, 1 dog, and 1 cat and he regularly dances like nobody’s watching—and sometimes like everybody’s watching.